oduwa/RWAndroidTryout/Part1_edited.markdown

 3. Get the center point of the watch face, and declare an instance of Rect that we'll use to measure the dimensions of the text to draw.
 4. Format the current time, work out the position at which is should be drawn, and then draw it!

-There's just one more thing you need to do before you'll finally see something on-screen, and that's update **Engine** to use your new drawing class.
+There's just one more thing you need to do before you'll finally see something onscreen, and that's update `Engine` to use your new drawing class.

 Double-click on **WatchFaceService** in the project navigator to open it, and then add the following just above **onCreate()** in Engine: